dineshbali18/GDP-2/README.md

 **Real-time synchronization across devices** \
 Real-time synchronization across devices ensures that data is instantly updated and consistent across all user platforms providing a seamless and cohesive experience. \
 It leverages cloud-based technologies to sync changes made on one device to all others in real-time reducing latency and preventing conflicts.\
-This feature is essential for collaboration enhancing usability by allowing users to access the latest information anytime anywhere.
+This feature is essential for collaboration enhancing usability by allowing users to access the latest information anytime anywhere. \
+\
+**High availability for real-time financial data updates** \
+For Any Financial Application data is crucial and high availability of the data to perform updates with high availability for real-time financial data updates ensures that users have constant access to the latest market information with minimal downtime.
+This can be achieved through robust infrastructure,redundancy,andload balancing,which can speed up server and handle high traffic.
+It enhances user experience by providing reliable and fast updates, crucial for making timely financial decisions.